What Does a Provisional Patent Protect

-“What does a provisional patent protect?” is a common question to ask when an individual wants to file a patent application.
-8 min read
+“What does a provisional patent protect?” is a common and most important question to ask when an individual wants to file a patent application.9 min read

 “What does a provisional patent protect?” is a common question to ask when an individual wants to file a patent application.
 This is one of the first and most important questions to ask before pursuing a patent.